ibm-cloud-docs/openwhisk/z_archive_openwhisk_object_storage.md

   ibmcloud fn package bind /whisk.system/cos-experimental myCosPkg
   ```
   {: pre}
- 2. Bind your {{site.data.keyword.cos_short}} credentials to the package.
+ 2. Bind your {{site.data.keyword.cos_full_notm}} credentials to the package.
- Binding your {{site.data.keyword.cos_short}} credentials to the package will bind the `apikey` value to the package so you won't need to specify the `apikey` value when the `changes` feed action is invoked.
+ Binding your {{site.data.keyword.cos_full_notm}} credentials to the package will bind the `apikey` value to the package so you won't need to specify the `apikey` value when the `changes` feed action is invoked.
   ```
   ibmcloud fn service bind cloud-object-storage myCosPkg
   ```
   {: pre}
  3. Create a trigger named `myCosTrigger` with the `changes` feed in the package binding that you created.
-Use your bucket name and {{site.data.keyword.cos_short}} endpoint parameter values.
+Use your bucket name and {{site.data.keyword.cos_full_notm}} endpoint parameter values.
   ```
   ibmcloud fn trigger create myCosTrigger --feed myCosPkg/changes \
 --param bucket myBucket \